 Altman's wild ride, a 97-day blitz that started with his team losing the Finals, continued with his boss and mentor parting ways with the franchise and was followed by Altman being named Griffin's replacement a month later.
 It reached a fever pitch with the Irving trade and culminated with his 35th birthday in mid-September.
 But it wasn't finished without one more offseason move.

-On a warm Monday night in an empty Quicken Loans Arena, empty save for him and his girlfriend, Rachel Garson, Altman proposed.
+On a warm Monday night in an empty Quicken Loans Arena, empty save for him and his girlfriend, Rachael Garson, Altman proposed.

 She said yes.

 Now Altman has to convince James to say, "Yes," to staying in Cleveland.
 And there's another Beyonce song that could be just right for that moment: "Irreplaceable."